 When you arrive at your new apartment on moving day, put your dog in one room, like your bedroom, to ease the transition.
 Let him get used to a small area before overwhelming him with the whole house.
 Even if it takes a few days, make sure he’s comfortable before introducing him to other rooms.
 Set aside a few familiar objects and have them in the room when your dog arrives.
 Buy him a new toy, so he associates excitement with the new place.
 Maintain normal feeding and walking schedules.
 A little bit of structure will go a long way.
 Also, initially providing him with his own space will separate him from the commotion of dropped boxes and slamming doors.

 Stay close, but not too close

 During the first few days of the move, you want to be there for your dog as much as possible.
-He or she needs to know that the location has changed but you are the same.
+They need to know that the location has changed, but you are the same.
 Even though you’ll have tons of errands to run and a new city to explore, try to be in the apartment as much as possible during the first 48 hours.
-Offer support for your anxious dog, but don’t coddle him or her.
+Offer support for your anxious dog, but don’t coddle them.
 This could reinforce negative behaviors.
 It’s a balance.
-Be available, but give your furry roommate his or her space.
+Be available, but give your furry roommate their space.
 Within a few days, your new apartment will start to feel like home for both of you.